 I was a primary teacher and Deputy Head for 25 years.
 My experiences in education have made me passionate about self-esteem and self confidence in children.

-Reflecting on this made me realise that I needed to work with the parents, because they are the ones that give the children their self-esteem.
-So I leapt from a great height and left my teaching job!
+After a number of changes in my own personal life, I decided to leap from a great height and leave my teaching job!
 It must have been the right thing to do as I was soon invited to write my first book “Raising Happy Children for Dummies” – one of the famous black and yellow series.
 This soon became a best seller!

 I believe that looking at the three key areas – I call them the 3 c’s: Connections, counting and confidence.